lawsocsg/lawsoc-clinic-manual/docs/property.md

 You are advised to consult Part VA of the Land Titles (Strata) Act (Cap.
 158) for further details.

-**2. Types of developments**\  [174]_
+**2. Types of developments**[^61]

 The developments for which an application can be made for an order for en-bloc sale by majority agreement are:

--  Strata developments registered under the Land Titles (Strata) Act [175]_.
+-   Strata developments registered under the Land Titles (Strata) Act[^62].

--  Strata or flat developments where the owners of the flats also own a share in the land and the leases for their flats are registered under the Registration of Deeds Act or the Land Titles Act [176]_.
+-   Strata or flat developments where the owners of the flats also own a share in the land and the leases for their flats are registered under the Registration of Deeds Act or the Land Titles Act[^63].
 -   Strata or flat developments where the owners of the flats own a registered leasehold tenure of 850 years or more (or such other leasehold period as the Minister may specify) but they do not own the land in the development.
-The leases for the flats may be registered under the Registration of Deeds Act or the Land Titles Act [177]_\*.
+The leases for the flats may be registered under the Registration of Deeds Act or the Land Titles Act[^64]\*.
 -   Strata developments where the owners of the flats own a registered leasehold tenure of 850 years or more (or such other leasehold period as the Minister may specify).
-The subsisting leases for the strata lots are registered under the Land Titles (Strata) Act [178]_.
+The subsisting leases for the strata lots are registered under the Land Titles (Strata) Act[^65].

-\* As there are no share values or shares in land assigned to flats in such developments, the owners of at least 25% of the total number of flats in the development must apply to the Registrar of Titles for notional shares in land to be assigned to their individual flats to facilitate calculation of the majority agreement.
-[179]_
+\* As there are no share values or shares in land assigned to flats in such developments, the owners of at least 25% of the total number of flats in the development must apply to the Registrar of Titles for notional shares in land to be assigned to their individual flats to facilitate calculation of the majority agreement.[^66]

-**3. Application procedure**\  [180]_
+**3. Application procedure**[^67]

 **Step 1: Pre-application**

 The duly-constituted collective sale committee must:

 1. Hold and conduct General Meetings pursuant to the Second Schedule of the Land Titles Act in relation to the en-bloc sale

 -   The Second Schedule sets out the provisions that govern the conduct and proceedings of the General Meetings of the Management Corporations for the purposes of an en-bloc sale.
 -   The Third Schedule sets out the provisions that govern the composition, constitution and proceedings of a collective sales committee

-1. Appoint up to 3 owners from the collective sale committee to represent them in connection with the application [181]_.
+1. Appoint up to 3 owners from the collective sale committee to represent them in connection with the application[^68].

-2. Obtain a valuation report for the whole development from an independent valuer as at the date of the close of the public tender or auction [182]_.
+2. Obtain a valuation report for the whole development from an independent valuer as at the date of the close of the public tender or auction[^69].

-3. Obtain a report by an independent valuer on the proposed method of distributing the sale proceeds [183]_.
+3. Obtain a report by an independent valuer on the proposed method of distributing the sale proceeds[^70].

-4. Advertise the particulars of the proposed application in the local newspapers, as approved by the Board, in the 4 official languages.
-[184]_ The advertisement must include: [185]_
+4. Advertise the particulars of the proposed application in the local newspapers, as approved by the Board, in the 4 official languages.[^71] The advertisement must include:[^72]

 -   Information on the development, i.e. name, land, lot number and address
 -   Brief details of the sale proposal
 -   The place at which the relevant parties can inspect the documents for the en-bloc sale.

 1. Prepare the application to be made to the Board.
-A copy of the application form may be downloaded from the STB website [186]_ or obtained from the URA Centre
+A copy of the application form may be downloaded from the STB website[^73] or obtained from the URA Centre

-2. Serve a notice of the proposed application by registered post to all unit owners and to the mortgagee, chargee or other person (other than a lessee) with an estate or interest in the unit and whose interest is notified on the land register.
-[187]_ The notice must include a copy of: [188]_
+2. Serve a notice of the proposed application by registered post to all unit owners and to the mortgagee, chargee or other person (other than a lessee) with an estate or interest in the unit and whose interest is notified on the land register.[^74] The notice must include a copy of:[^75]

 -   The advertisement referred to above
 -   Collective sale agreement
 -   The sale and purchase agreement
 -   A statutory declaration made by the purchaser on his relationship, if any, to the unit owners
 -   The valuation report referred to above
 -   The report by an independent valuer on the proposed method of distributing the sale proceeds, referred to above

-1. Affix a copy of the notice, in the 4 official languages, to a conspicuous part of each building in the development [189]_.
+1. Affix a copy of the notice, in the 4 official languages, to a conspicuous part of each building in the development[^76].

-2. The notice to be served by registered post shall be served on a
+2. The notice to be served by registered post shall be served on a party:[^77]
-   party: [190]_

 -   Where the party is an owner of a unit registered under the Land Titles (Strata) Act, at the address as shown on the strata roll.
 -   Where the party is an owner of a unit not registered under the Land Titles (Strata) Act, at the last recorded address at the Singapore Land Authority (“SLA”).
 -   Where the party is a mortgagee, chargee or other person with an estate and interest in the unit whose interest is notified on the land register, at the address on the strata roll or last recorded address at the SLA.
 -   Where the party is a management corporation, at its address as shown in the SLA.

-    **Step 2: Application**
+    > **Step 2: Application**
+    >

-    The application for en-bloc sale must be made using the approved form within 14 days of the publication of the advertisement.
-The application is to be made by way of a statutory declaration by the representatives appointed by the majority owners, stating that the relevant provisions of the Act have been complied with.
+    > The application for en-bloc sale must be made using the approved
+    > form within 14 days of the publication of the advertisement.
+The
+    > application is to be made by way of a statutory declaration by the
+    > representatives appointed by the majority owners, stating that the
+    > relevant provisions of the Act have been complied with.
+    >

-    The application must include the following: [191]_
+    > The application must include the following:[^78]

 -   The documents set out in para 7 of the *Pre-Application* section above.
 -   A list of the names of the unit owners who have not agreed to the sale in writing, their mortgagees, chargees, the subsidiary proprietors in reversion of the leasehold estate in the lots and other persons (other than lessees) with an estate or interest in the flats whose interests are reflected in the land registers.
 -   Such other documents that the Board may require.
 -   An undertaking to pay the costs of the Board in relation to any valuation or other reports called for by the Board.

-    6 copies of all documents mentioned above are to be submitted to the office.
+    > 6 copies of all documents mentioned above are to be submitted to
+    > the office.
+    >

-    **Step 3: Post-application**
+    > **Step 3: Post-application**
+    >

-    After submitting the application at the applicants must lodge a copy, in the approved form, for registration at the SLA.
-A copy of the forms can be downloaded from the SLA website [192]_.
+    > After submitting the application at the applicants must lodge a
+    > copy, in the approved form, for registration at the SLA.
+A copy of
+    > the forms can be downloaded from the SLA website[^79].

-**4. Objections**\  [193]_
+**4. Objections**[^80]

-A unit owner who has not agreed to the sale in writing, his mortgagee, chargee or other person with an estate or interest in the unit may, within 21 days of the date of the notice for en-bloc sale, file an objection in the prescribed form (1 original & 5 photocopies) with the STB.
-[194]_
+A unit owner who has not agreed to the sale in writing, his mortgagee, chargee or other person with an estate or interest in the unit may, within 21 days of the date of the notice for en-bloc sale, file an objection in the prescribed form (1 original & 5 photocopies) with the STB.[^81]

-The Board will, within 5 days of the filing of an objection, forward a copy of it by registered post to the representatives appointed by the majority owners and their lawyers, if any.
-[195]_
+The Board will, within 5 days of the filing of an objection, forward a copy of it by registered post to the representatives appointed by the majority owners and their lawyers, if any.[^82]

-**5. Board approval**\  [196]_
+**5. Board approval**[^83]

 The factors that the Board will take into account in its decision will depend on whether an objection has been filed against the application.